JHUISI/charm/doc/source/install_source.rst

 -------------------------------------
 Note that the entire compilation process is supported by the Charm configure/make scripts.
 The steps for building in os x this way are:
     1. In a terminal, run ``configure.sh``
-    2. Make sure you have ``wget`` installed otherwise this process may fail at the ``wget`` check, and will ask you to install.
+    2. Confirm that you have installed the dependencies above.
-    3. Using your package manager of choice (e.g., ``sudo port install wget``), install wget.
-    4. With wget installed, run the ``configure.sh`` script again, and it should set up your make dependencies for you.
-    5. The next steps may require super user privileges so prepend a ``sudo`` to each command:
+    3. The next steps may require super user privileges so prepend a ``sudo`` to each command:
 		``make``

        		``make install``

+		``make test``
 .. note::
 	Another way to install dependencies is to use ``macports`` or ``fink``.